floatingman/spark/README.md

 [aura][8], an [AUR helper][9], is installed by default, it will *not* be used during any of the provisioning.

-## Firejail

-Many applications are sandboxed with [Firejail][10].
-This behavior should be largely invisible to the user.

-Custom security profiles are provided for certain applications.
-These are installed to `/usr/local/etc/firejail`.
-Firejail does not look in this directory by default.
-To use the security profiles, they must either be specified on the command-line or included in an appropriately named profile located in `~/.config/firejail`.

-    # Example 1:
-    # Launch Firefox using the custom profile by specifying the full path of the profile.
-    $ firejail --profile=/usr/local/etc/firejail/firefox.profile /usr/bin/firefox
-    # Example 2:
-    # Launch Firefox using the custom profile by specifying its directory.
-    $ firejail --profile-path=/usr/local/etc/firejail /usr/bin/firefox
-    # Example 3:
-    # Include the profile  in ~./config/firejail
-    $ mkdir -p ~/.config/firejail
-    $ echo 'include /usr/local/etc/firejail/firefox.profile' > ~/.config/firejail/firefox.profile
-    $ firejail /usr/bin/firefox

-The script `profile-activate` is provided to automatically include the profiles when appropriate.
-For every profile located in `/usr/local/etc/firejail`, the script looks for a profile with the same name in `~/.config/firejail`.
-If one is not found, it will create a profile that simply includes the system profile, as in the third example above.
-It will not modify any existing user profiles.

 ## MAC Spoofing

 By default, the MAC address of all network interfaces is spoofed at boot,